vives-web-essentials-2019/web-essentials-practical-TimonClaerhout/01-html-and-css/landing-page/REPORT.md

 **Is there a piece of code that you are not satisfied with.
 Place it here and describe what you think is wrong with it.**

 <!-- TODO: Fill out this question -->
+with the vertical positioning it is working but there are better ways I think.

 ## Need to knows and remarks